vivekkaushal1/SentimentAnalysis/Readme.md

 The flaskapp is deployed on Ubuntu virtual machine on AWS on an EC2 instance.
 The Public DNS link of the EC2 instance serves as the server to the Twilio API to route different functions.
 Pre-requisites to run the app:
-Python 2.7.11
+Python 2.7.11,
-Twilio Client
+Twilio Client,
-Flask Framework
+Flask Framework,
-Python NLTK
+Python NLTK and
 Vader Data from NLTK library
 I installed these on the Ubuntu VM on AWS and deployed the flaskapp on it.
 To run the file a user just needs to run the flaskapp.py file included in the report.